JetBrains/intellij-sdk-docs/topics/appendix/tools/intellij_platform_gradle_plugin/tools_intellij_platform_gradle_plugin_faq.md

 <!-- Copyright 2000-2024 JetBrains s.r.o. and contributors.
 Use of this source code is governed by the Apache 2.0 license. -->

-# Gradle IntelliJ Plugin – FAQ
+# IntelliJ Platform Gradle Plugin – FAQ

 <link-summary>FAQ for using IntelliJ Platform Gradle Plugin</link-summary>